artisan-roaster-scope/artisan/_docs/22-analyzer.md

 **Auto All**

-The Auto All option on the *Tools>Analyze* menu will fit three different curves to the profile BT.
+The Auto All option on the `Tools` >> `Analyze` menu will fit three different curves to the profile BT.
 It fits x², x³, and ln() curves.
 The x² fit will be displayed in the graph after Auto All has completed.
 The curve fit results for all three fit types will be shown in the Curve Fit Analysis box.
 The results are sorted in ascending order of MSE BT.
 The Segment Analysis box will show results for the x² fit.

 **Fit to any chosen background**

 The Analyzer can compare the profile BT to any background curve.
-Be sure the desired background BT is displayed in the graph and choose "Fit BT to Bkgnd" from the Tools > Analyze menu.
+Be sure the desired background BT is displayed in the graph and choose "Fit BT to Bkgnd" from the `Tools` >> `Analyze` menu.

-After you are done with Analyzer you can clear the results by using Tools>Analyze>Clear Results.
+After you are done with Analyzer you can clear the results by using `Tools` >> `Analyze` >> `Clear Results`.
 You will see the fit curve and not your original background curve.
 If you like, you can Switch Profiles under the Roast menu, and save the fit curve to use later as an "ideal" background.
-If you want to get the original background curve to show again either reload the profile that includes the background, or directly load a background from Roast>Background>Load.
+If you want to get the original background curve to show again either reload the profile that includes the background, or directly load a background from `Roast` >> `Background` >> `Load`.

 **Description of the Fields**